feincms/feincms3/docs/index.rst

 may be composed of text blocks with images and videos interspersed throughout.
 Those content elements are called plugins [#]_.

-django-mptt_ provides a smart way to efficiently save and fetch tree-shaped data in a relational database.
+django-mptt_ provides a smart way to efficiently fetch tree-shaped data in a relational database.
 Since version 0.8.x (the current django-mptt_ release at the time of writing) django-mptt_ comes with a a graphical changelist replacement which offers a drag-drop